giorgospan/Selective-Overhead-Mirroring/README.md

 ## About

-The is an implementation of a *selective-overhead mirroring application* , capable of mirroring multiple directories from a remote machine (Content Server) to another selected machine (Mirror Server).
+This is an implementation of a *selective-overhead mirroring application* , capable of mirroring multiple directories from a remote machine (Content Server) to another selected machine (Mirror Server).
 This mirroring system consists of a series of web-based programs that work together in order to achieve the desired file transfer.
 Individual programs use threads to achieve data transfer.

 ## How it works